 What Roof Colors Go Best With These Types Of Houses?

-This is actually a pretty easy topic to talk about because looking through all of the different photos I have listed on this post here and other photos online, I noticed that one roof color was actually more popular then the other roof colors and that color was a gray colored roof.
+This is actually a pretty easy topic to talk about because looking through all of the different photos I have listed on this post here and other photos online, I noticed that one roof color was actually more popular than the other roof colors and that color was a gray-colored roof.